Mwnt

 Mwnt ([ˈmʊnt]) is an ancient parish in Ceredigion, Wales, 4.5 mi north of Cardigan.
 The Wales Coast Path passes through this very small settlement.

 It gets its name from the prominent steep conical hill (Foel y Mwnt), a landmark from much of Cardigan Bay, that rises above the beach to a height of 76 m (249 ft), and was formerly anglicised as Mount.

 The beach

-Mwnt is known for its popular beach which has been awarded a Green Coast Award (an award similar to a Blue Flag beach Award but for rural beaches).
+Mwnt is known for its popular beach, Traeth-y-Mwnt, which has been awarded a Green Coast Award (an award similar to a Blue Flag beach Award but for rural beaches).
 Swimming conditions are considered safe at Mwnt but there is no lifeguard service.

 The Irish Sea off Mwnt is rich in wildlife, being a regular summer home to dolphins, seals and porpoises.